Rickaym/manim-sideview/README.md

 **HOTKEY** - `ctrl + '` `s` *press, release and then press s, this is not simultaneous*

 <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/assets/images/dark_logo.png" height="100%" width= "20px"></image> For the second option you'll have to configure a `manim.cfg` with a few mandatory flags.
-Importantly, you must have the config file in the same directory as the source file.
+Importantly, you must have the config file in the working directory.

 #### Preview